Short URL for this page:

 The fifth section appropriated the sum of $25,000 towards the buildings, apparatus, library, implements, and contingent expenses of such an institution; and thus laid the broad basis of the present United States Military Academy.

-Under the provisions of this act, the number of cadets was progressively enlarged to its present complement; and on the resignation of General Williams, July 31st, 1812, the superintendence of the Academy devolved on Colonel Indicates a West Point graduate and gives his Class.Joseph G. Swift, (appointed Brevet Brigadier General in 1814,) as senior officer of the corps of engineers.
+Under the provisions of this act, the number of cadets was progressively enlarged to its present complement; and on the resignation of General Williams, July 31st, 1812, the superintendence of the Academy devolved on Colonel Indicates a West Point graduate, Class of 1802: a link to his biographical entry in Cullum's Register.Joseph G. Swift, (appointed Brevet Brigadier General in 1814,) as senior officer of the corps of engineers.
 The act of March 3rd, 1815, by which the army was reduced to ten thousand men, made no reduction in the Military Academy; but on the other hand, Mr. Madison, in his last message, dated December p62 5th, 1815, recommended its enlargement, and the establishment of others in other sections of the Union.
 Accordingly, during the sessions of Congress in 1815 and 1817, bills were introduced, in the House of Representatives, for creating additional military academies; but they were not definitively acted upon.

 It is stated in the Register of the Military Academy, that General Swift was relieved January 3rd, 1815; joined again November 25th, 1816; and was finally relieved as superintendent, January 13th, 1817; and that Captain Alden Partridge, of the corps of engineers, was superintendent from January 3rd, 1815, to November 25th, 1816, and from January 13th to July 28th, 1817.
 As there appears to have been a difference of opinion concerning the office of superintendent during this period, we offer here the following extracts, by way of explanation.
 The first is from Military Academy orders, of March 24th, 1814, signed by General Swift; as follows.
 "The Academical regulations of the 25th May, 1810, are hereby confirmed, and will continue to be enforced.
 Captain Alden p63 Partridge, Professor of Engineering, has the internal direction and control of the Academy, and direction of the steward's department.
 The academic duties of the cadets, in every particular, and of the various Professors, Instructors, and Academic Officers, are under his control; [and] no other officer of the Engineers than Captain Partridge, will interfere with the Academy.
 The Rev. Mr. Empie, on his arrival, will commence the duties of chaplain; [and] until a Professor of History and Geography be appointed, Mr. Empie will discharge the duties of that station.
 Captain Samuel Perkins, as Deputy Quarter-Master General, takes post at West Point, and will discharge the duties of Quarter-Master to the Post and Academy.
 Mr. Isaac Partridge is appointed to discharge the duties of Steward, and will immediately commence the Cadets' Commons."